 We may ask to photograph your vaccination site.
 You will not be identifiable in these photographs, as only the vaccination site and your unique trial number will be visible.
 These photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.

 Visit schedules

+Group 9

-Group 4 The picture below represents the visit schedule for participants in group 4
+The picture below represents the visit schedule for participants invited to take part in group 9: